bring/hedwig-design-system/README.md

 ### Install pnpm

-There multiple ways to [install pnpm](https://pnpm.io/installation), one is through npm
+There are multiple ways to [install pnpm](https://pnpm.io/installation), one is through npm:

 ```bash
 npm install -g pnpm